-The undersigned stockholder of VITARIC nominates, constitutes, and appoints the following: H CORPORATION (th e "Corporation") hereby Name of proxyholder: or in his/her/its absence, the Chairman of the meetin of his/her/its shares of stock in the Corporation regi and records of the Corporation during the annual st on 28 August 2020 via video-conferencing, and on an stered in his/her/its nan ockholders' meeting of me in the corporate books the Corporation scheduled The proxy is authorized to attend the annual tockholders' meeting vi ia video-conferencing.
-IN WITNESS WHEREOF, this proxy has been e xecuted by the undersig gned.
-Signature: Name:
+The undersigned stockhold nominates, constitutes, and appoints er of VITARICH CORPORATION (the "Corporation") hereb the following: Name of proxyholder: of his/her/its shares of stock in the C and records of the Corporation durin an of the meeting, as his/her/its proxy, to represent and to vote a Corporation registered in his/her/its name in the corporate booking the annual stockholders' meeting of the Corporation scheduled acing, and on any postponement or adjournment thereof.
+The proxy is authorized to atte end the annual stockholders' meeting via video-conferencing.
+IN WITNESS WHEREOF, this p roxy has been executed by the undersigned.
+Signature: Name: Date: Note: The proxy form https://vitarich.com/disclosures/sec is available and may be downloaded from inceps, j vicument com ansciosures j see

-Date: